THISISDINOSAUR/Anatomy/README.md

 Coming up with a good way to define shapes in 3D by hand could still be very useful at least for simpler things.
 Perhaps think about more complex helper functions, with specific bones/structures in mind (e.g. helper function to make connected successive circles of points with different properties, that e.g. could be used to define a tail)

-- Relative/absolute points/points pinned to specific bones
-Defining shapes that have points that are relative to different bones is essential for implementing soft tissue stuff.
-Exactly how they should be implemented though is another matter entirely.
-In theory they perhaps ought to be calculated after the entire skeleton has been calculated, but then this poses interesting questions about what will happen when someone tries to use the individual points as part of something else.
-Perhaps could have two types, deferred and none deferred, i.e. a non deferred point would give you the absolute position of a point on a bone at the time of defining the non deferred point, and any subsequent changes to that bone wouldn't be applied to that point.
-This would have the advantage that this point could then be used without issue in anyway.
-This would essentially require that any relative points be defined after the skeleton (which is a limitation that makes sense).
-A deferred point could be defined relative to a bone, and then no matter what happens to that bone, would keep its relative position to that bone.
-This could certainly be useful, although substantially more complicated to implement.
-Easiest way to implement would probably to mutate relative points at the same time as mutating the rest of the bone.
-Probably start with the nondeferred points, and then see where we go from there.

-- Soft body
-Absolutely can't be done without relative points (see above).
-Should otherwise be simple to do a preliminary implementation, and is absolutely essential for actually rendering something.

 - Muscles or other things to define mass
 Likely to be more useful once in 3D.
 Haven't thought much about how this might be done or what might be useful.
 An interesting thing to think about for the future, but currently no intentions to add.